 Sons of Norway's Cultural Skills Program provides a framework for learning about traditional and contemporary Norwegian culture.
 Each unit consists of three levels of skill-specific activities to guide you as you learn.
 You can complete the units on your own, through your lodge or through a special class or group.
-For each level, you'll complete a few activities, email (or mail) them in to Sons of Norway Headquarters, get feedback, and earn a pin in recognition of your accomplishments.
+For each level, you'll complete a few activities, email (or mail) them to a lodge or district officer, and earn a pin in recognition of your accomplishments.
 As a benefit of membership, the Cultural Skills program is available only to members of Sons of Norway.